coldfire92/Preloader/README.md

 #Preloader
-Modular, easy to upgrade preloader framework with let you preload diffrent types of files.
+Modular, easy to upgrade preloader framework witch let you preload diffrent types of files.

 To init add combined file
 ```html
 <script src="dist/debugger.js"></script>
 ```
-and init preloader
+and create new preloader.
 ```js
 new PRELOADER({
     MODULE_01: {},